jcchikikomori/jcc-blog-2020-theme/README.md

-# Tonik — Wordpress Theme Boilerplate
+# JCC Blog Theme - Retro 2020

 > The `develop` branch tracks boilerplate development and it's not a stable code.
 If you want a stable version, use the [`master`](//github.com/tonik/wordpress-theme-boilerplate/tree/master) branch or one of the latest [releases](//github.com/tonik/wordpress-theme-boilerplate/releases).

 ### Boilerplate aims to be compatible with a large range of PHP versions, however, still have modern tooling for developing a theme.

 What's inside?

 - [Gulp](//gulpjs.com/) - Task runner
 - [SASS](//sass-lang.com/) - a CSS preprocessor